Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Regularity of band functions and eigenfunctions

 In view that $\lambda_n(\mathbf{k})=\left(\frac{\omega_n(\mathbf{k})}{c}\right)^2$, Theorem \ref{thm:spectrum} implies that each band function $\omega_n(\mathbf{k})$ is continuous for all band number $n\in \mathbb{N}^+$.

-Next we introduce one of the most important properties of band functions, which lays the main foundation for our proposed interpolation method. \begin{theorem}[Piecewise analyticity of the band functions] 2D periodic PhCs band functions are piecewise analytic in the first Brillouin zone $\mathcal{B}$.
-In specific, each band function $\omega_n(\mathbf{k})$ is analytic in $\mathcal{B}\backslash{X} _n$, where $X_n$ is a subset composed of branch points and the origin with zero Lebesgue measure. \end{theorem} \begin{proof} Our proof is mainly based upon the analyticity of the Bloch variety that was proved in \cite[Theorem 4.4.2]{kuchment1993floquet}.
+Next we introduce one of the most important properties of band functions, which lays the main foundation for our proposed interpolation method. \begin{theorem}[Piecewise analyticity of the band functions] 2D PhCs band functions are piecewise analytic in $\mathcal{B}$.
+In specific, each band function $\omega_n(\mathbf{k})$ is analytic in $\mathcal{B}\backslash{X} _n$, where $X_n\subset \mathcal{B}$ consists of branch points and the origin, which has zero Lebesgue measure. \end{theorem} \begin{proof} Our proof is mainly based upon the analyticity of the Bloch variety that was proved in \cite[Theorem 4.4.2]{kuchment1993floquet}.
 For the sake of completeness, we repeat it in Theorem \ref{kuchment1}.
 Our proof is inspired by the procedure used in \cite{wilcox1978theory}, wherein the Bloch wave of Schr\"{o}dinger equation with periodic potential was considered.

 The Bloch variety is defined as

 Theorem \ref{kuchment1} implies that there is an analytic function $D(\mathbf{k},\lambda)$ on $\mathbb{R}^3$ such that $B(\mathcal{L}_{\mathbf{k}})$ is its set of zeros, i.e.,